fizz-hub/pdsnd_github/READ ME.md

 * counts of each gender (only available for NYC and Chicago)
 * earliest, most recent, most common year of birth (only available for NYC and Chicago)

+## 5. File indexing
+* Show 10 rows of the raw data

 # Technologies Used:
 * Python
 * Numpy and Pandas